Calveley

-Calveley is a village and civil parish in the unitary authority of Cheshire East and the ceremonial county of Cheshire, England.
+Calveley is a village and former civil parish, now in the parish of Alpraham and Calveley, in the unitary authority area of Cheshire East and the ceremonial county of Cheshire, England.
 The village lies 5½ miles to the north west of Nantwich.
 The parish also includes parts of the settlements of Barrets Green and Wardle Bank.
-The total population is 280 people.
 The area is largely agricultural and includes a short stretch of the Shropshire Union Canal.
 There is an Anglican parish church, a primary school and a public house.
 Nearby villages include Alpraham, Bunbury, Haughton and Wardle.
+In 2011 the parish had a population of 280.

 History

 Watfield Pavement, a stone road believed to have originally formed part of a Roman road from Chester to Chesterton in Staffordshire, passed through the parish.
 Originally held by the de Calveleys, the manor passed by marriage to the Davenport family in 1369.
 Their seat was at Calveley Hall.
 John Wesley is supposed to have visited the hall in 1749.
 The original hall was demolished at the end of the 18th century, and its replacement was also demolished in 1952.

 A railway station at the village opened between 1840 and 1842.
 It remained open for passenger use until 7 March 1960 and for goods until 2 November 1964.
 There was a canal wharf to transfer goods between the canal and the railway, and from 1928 a siding into the United Dairies milk depot.

 Next to the station was a sizeable steam saw mill owned by Messrs Wright, Aldred & Son which manufactured bobbins and general wood 'turnery' until it was closed and the contents auctioned in 1884.
 Known as the "bobbin factory", the name stuck even when the works was later converted to a milk depot.
 A further auction of saw mill equipment, steam engine, and sawn timber in 1896 suggests that the mill had continued as a saw mill after the 1884 auction.

 The milk depot at Calveley run by United Dairies was a major employer, and collected Cheshire milk from a wide area.
 The origins seems to be the Tilstone Bank Dairy owned by Mr F.T.
 Walley, who sold it to William Price of the Great Western and Metropolitan Dairies Company in 1916 (already part of United Dairies), and relocated the dairy to the former saw mill at Calveley in 1918, with Mr Walley assuming the role of district manager, with his son H.A.
 Walley as Calveley depot manager.
 The siding into the depot was laid in 1928, and capacity was progressively increased reaching 50,000 gallons a day which were sent by rail to the London, Scrubs Lane, depot.
 Any excess milk went to the creameries at Whitchurch or Ellesmere for cheese-making.
 The works was closed in October 1965 with the loss of 100 jobs, it was owned at the time by Unigate Creameries, who had taken it over the previous April.